kmyafi/Electric-Vehicle-Charger-Prediction/README.md

-# Forecasting the Number of Electric Vehicles in Washington State Using SARIMA Time Series Analysis
+# Forecasting the Number of Electric Vehicles in Washington State's Counties Using SARIMA Time Series Analysis

 > **Credits :**
 > 1. Diki Wahyudi